steveloughran/kerberos_and_hadoop/sections/testing.md

 ## Testing against Kerberized Hadoop clusters

 This is not actually the hardest form of testing; getting the MiniKDC working holds that honour.
-It does have some pre-requisites
+It does have some pre-requisites.

 1. Everyone running the tests has set up a Hadoop cluster/single VM with Kerberos enabled.
 2. The software project has a test runner capable of deploying applications into a remote Hadoop cluster/VM and assessing the outcome.